 Parsley & Queen founder Alayne creates sustainable jewellery by taking preloved vintage pieces and combining them with freshwater pearls, crystals, semi-precious stones and recycled silver to create something new.
 Every piece is unique and handmade, with necklaces, earrings and stacking bracelets (£25) which can be combined to make different designs.

 Or if you’re stumped for ideas, BoxTree Gifts can do the work for you.
 You can create your own gift box from their range of products or choose pre-made gift boxes for men, women or kids.
-We love The Sparkle Box (£36) which has a star-print scarf, Prosecco chocolate, an eye mask and decoration, ready wrapped and can be sent directly to the lucky recipient with a card.
+We love the Soothing Care Package (£36) which has tea and biscuits, honey and botanical hand cream, ready wrapped and can be sent directly to the lucky recipient with a card.

 Lovesay and Mo design and make children’s clothes using sustainably sourced, organic fabrics in a range of colours that aren’t the usual pink or blue.
 Everything is handmade, with supersoft jersey jumpsuits, leggings and jumpers, and colourful headbands (£6) which make good stocking fillers.